learn-co-curriculum/html-css-git-pushing-to-a-remote/README.md

 ## Objectives

-1. The Benefits of storing code remotely.
+1. List the benefits of storing code remotely
-2. Create new remote repository.
+2. Create a new remote repository
-3. Adding new remotes to your local repository.
+3. Add new remotes to your local repository
-4. Pushing commits to your remote origin.
+4. Push commits to your remote origin

 ## You'z A Real Fine Repo, Won't You Back That Thing Up!

 Watch the video below if you are unfamiliar with Git.
 We will be using Git to access course materials and to share and collaborate on project code throughout this course.
 After watching the video you may use the text below to review all of the topics discussed in the video.

+**Note** that the video uses your computer's terminal, but in this course, you'll be using the Learn IDE and all Git commands will work the same way on it as it does on your terminal.

 <iframe width="640" height="480" src="https://www.youtube.com/embed/y8ZBIp2moDY?rel=0" frameborder="0" allowfullscreen></iframe>

 ### Benefits of Syncing With A Remote

 So far, we have learned how to create new repositories, stage files, and commit our changes, as well as how to log our commits and even how to reset back to a previous commit.
-Now lets look at a way to safely backup our code and place it in a remote location that we can easily share with others.
-Murphys Law States that "anything that can go wrong, will go wrong".
+Now let's look at a way to safely backup our code and place it in a remote location that we can easily share with others.
+Murphy's Law States that "anything that can go wrong, will go wrong".
 Sometimes our hardware breaks, and when we have important code it's not enough to keep a local copy.
-By making our local repository (the one thats on your computer) aware of a remote location we can push our code up to, we insure that if anything happens to our copy there is another copy elsewhere.
+By making our local repository (the one that's on your computer) aware of a remote location we can push our code up to, we ensure that if anything happens to our copy there is another copy elsewhere.
 As mentioned this also creates an ideal way to share our code with others.

 ### Using Github to create

 To start out let's take a look at Github.com.
 As their website states "GitHub is how people build software".
 This site offers free public and paid private space to host Git repositories online.
-It also gives us tools for making copies of others code, communicating and commenting on code, and posting issues about code.
+It also gives us tools for making copies of others' code, communicating and commenting on code, and posting issues about code.

-Let's start out by creating a new repositiory on Github to sync to our local repo.
+Let's start out by creating a new repository on Github to sync to our local repo.
 After logging in, click the **+** plus symbol located at the top right navigation. then select **new repository**.
-Under repository name lets fill in the same name as our local repo `simon-stamp-collection`.
+Under repository name let's fill in the same name as our local repo `simon-stamp-collection`.
 Then click **Create Repository**.
-Then under Quick Setup copy the SSH url and head back to Terminal and type: `git remote add origin <paste your SSH url here>` for example my command was: **git remote add origin git@github.com:jongrover/simon-stamp-collection.git**.
+Then under Quick Setup copy the SSH url and head back to the terminal in your Learn IDE and type: `git remote add origin <paste your SSH url here>` for example my command was: **git remote add origin git@github.com:jongrover/simon-stamp-collection.git**.
 Then press return.
 What we did here was we linked our local repository to a new remote labeled "origin" and pointed it to the SSH location of the remote repository on Github.
 The label "origin" is merely a naming convention that refers to your personal copy of the remote repository.

-*Note: I used an SSH url to link to my remote, we could have also used HTTP by clicking the button for HTTP from the Quick Setup Section on the Github page after creating the repo.
-HTTP require sthat you insert your username and password each time you push or pull to/from a remote.
+*Note: I used an SSH url to link to my remote.
+We could have also used HTTP by clicking the button for HTTP from the Quick Setup Section on the Github page after creating the repo.
+HTTP requires that you insert your username and password each time you push or pull to/from a remote.
 The advatage of SSH is that Github identifies you have permission to push and pull based on the matching of public and private SSH keys (sort of a digital handshake).
 This way you there is no need to enter a username or password to push and pull.
 Most likely your SSH keys have already been steup during your environment setup for this course.
 If not you can follow the instructions from the resource links at the bottom of this lesson.*

-Now our local repo (repository) is aware of a rmeote location we can read and write to.
+Now our local repo (repository) is aware of a remote location we can read and write to.
 This will aloow us to easily backup our commits and share our code with others.

 ### Listing Remotes